ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     # ... snip ...
     '''

 The following fields can be used and are all required unless specified otherwise:

 :module:
   The name of the module.
 This must be the same as the filename, without the ``.py`` extension.
 :short_description:
   * A short description which is displayed on the :ref:`all_modules` page and ``ansible-doc -l``.
-  * As the short description is displayed by ``ansible-doc -l`` without the category grouping it needs enough detail to explain its purpose without the context of the directory structure in which it lives.
+  * The ``short_description`` is displayed by ``ansible-doc -l`` without any category grouping, so it needs enough detail to explain the module's purpose without the context of the directory structure in which it lives.
-  * Unlike ``description:`` this field should not have a trailing full stop.
+  * Unlike ``description:``, ``short_description`` should not have a trailing period/full stop.
 :description:
   * A detailed description (generally two or more sentences).
-  * Must be written in full sentences, i.e. with capital letters and fullstops.
+  * Must be written in full sentences, i.e. with capital letters and periods/full stops.
   * Shouldn't mention the name module.
 :version_added:
-  The version of Ansible when the module was added.
+  * The version of Ansible when the module was added.
-  This is a `string`, and not a float, i.e. ``version_added: "2.1"``
+  * This is a string, and not a float, i.e. ``version_added: "2.1"``
 :author:
   Name of the module author in the form ``First Last (@GitHubID)``.
 Use a multi-line list if there is more than one author.
 :deprecated: